Skip-Bo: Scoring

 For single rounds, whoever goes out first is the winner.

 If multiple games are going to be played, either track the number of wins for each player or a point system may be used.

 For the points scoring, the winning player receives 25 points for winning plus 5 points for each card in his/her opponents' stock piles.
 The first player to reach 500 points wins.

 Partnerships

 Another option for game play is to pair up players as partners.
-Game play remains the same except:
+Play is the same except: